pixeline/visionary-anderton/README.md

 ## file organisation

-`/src` folder = "source" folder, where you spend all your time. :-) `/build` folder = "build" folder.
+`/src` folder = "source" folder
+`/build` folder = "build" folder.
 You shouldn't need to go inside: when gulp is running, it compiles all files from the `src` folder into the `build` folder.
 `/distr` folder = "distribution" folder.
 When a release is ready, it is zipped into this folder, ready for submission or testing in the browser.

 ## setup your dev environment